mdelpreeieu/ADSS-Final-Group-Project/README.md

 3. Finally upload the index.html file to the templates folder within the website directories in PythonAnywhere, which will consequently run the app.

 # Use:
-Replace any _name_ in the code with the name of your app
+Replace any "_name_" in the code with the name of your app